harrisonzhy/goosy-os/README.md

-# GoosyOS
+# Mosaic OS

-Experimental 32-bit operating system built from scratch.
+Experimental 32-bit operating system built from scratch for trying new things.